 The National Certification Board for Diabetes Educators (NCBDE) was established in 1986 as an independent organization to promote the interests of diabetes educators and the public at large by granting certification to qualified health professionals involved in teaching persons with diabetes, through establishment of eligibility requirements and development of a written examination.

-Since it was first awarded in 1986, the Certified Diabetes Educator (CDE) credential has become a standard of excellence for the delivery of quality diabetes education.
 In 2020, the National Certification Board for Diabetes Educators (NCBDE) changed its name to the Certification Board for Diabetes Care and Education (CBDCE).
 The name of the Certified Diabetes Educator (CDE) credential was also changed to Certified Diabetes Care and Education Specialist (CDCES).

 About the Program